On the Collapse of Generative Paths: A Criterion and Correction for Diffusion Steering: Additional Analyses: Heterogeneous Composition and Path Collapse

 This corresponds to $p(X,Y \mid A,B)$ where $A$ constrains fragment 1 and $B$ constrains fragment 2.}

 {\textbf{Decomposition.} We decompose the posterior to isolate the binding constraints:

 This task effectively composes two local binding models with a global prior: } \end{example}

 \begin{example}[Fragment Linking] {Fragment linking \citep{bedwell2022development} is the cornerstone of fragment-based drug discovery (FBDD), enabling the construction of high-affinity ligands by chemically bridging low-affinity fragments bound to adjacent sub-pockets.
-The goal is to assemble a ligand by connecting two pre-determined fragments $\mathcal{M}^{\mathrm{frag}}_1, \mathcal{M}^{\mathrm{frag}}_2$ (with fixed chemical topologies $\mathcal{T}_1, \mathcal{T}_2$) via a generated linker $\mathcal{M}^{\mathrm{linker}}$, ensuring the final structure binds to a target pocket $\mathcal{P}$.}
+The goal is to assemble a ligand by connecting two pre-determined fragments $\mathcal{M}^{\mathrm{frag}}_1, \mathcal{M}^{\mathrm{frag}}_2$ (with fixed chemical topologies $\mathcal{T}_1, \mathcal{T}_2$) via a generated linker $\mathcal{M}^{\mathrm{linker}}$, ensuring the final structure binds to a target pocket $\mathcal{P}$.} We assume that the local topology constraints on $\mathcal{M}^\text{frag}_1, \mathcal{M}^\text{frag}_2$ affect the remaining ligand only through the fragment coordinates, while pocket binding acts globally on $\mathcal{M}$.

 {\textbf{Formulation.} The molecule $\mathcal{M}$ is sampled from:

 This represents a complex conditioning structure $p(X,Y\mid A,B,C)$ where $A,B$ enforce local topology and $C$ enforces global binding.}